 Each day, they offered different routes with a range of mileage for the different levels of riders.
 They equipped us with a Garmin GPS device with the routes loaded and paper route sheets daily.

-Hawaii bike tour details
+Hawaii Multi-Adventure Tour details

-Hawaii's Big Island bike tour
+Hawaii's Big Island Multi-Adventure Tour

 The Big Island: Coastline, Craters, Coffee

 Our group was smaller than expected, but with many different riding levels.
 We had eight folks, including three couples and two solo travelers.
 Everyone got along beautifully.
 Most people were repeat Backroads travelers, and several had been on trips in the US and abroad.
 Repeat clients are a good sign of a great tour company.
 We had three excellent Trip Leaders and two vans for support.

 The guides were amazing!
 I'm sure they get the same questions all the time from guests, but you would never know it.
 They were all excellent bike riders and hikers, who could give tips and hints on how to tackle the long steep hills or safely navigate the lavarock hiking trails.
 Backroads did an outstanding job hiring and training our three leaders.
 And each one added a good vibe to the trip.

 We give our trip leaders a 10+ out of 10!
 Gillian, Tyler and Maureen were outstanding on all fronts: leadership, cooking, driving, loading bikes, bike mechanics and more.
 They were very knowledgeable about the local areas and shared tips.
 Our guides were also very personable, enjoyable and professional.

 They were very good at dealing with the different personalities, needs and physical abilities of our group.
 Our guides handled all the quirky things that would come up with ease.
 We always felt that the leaders knew what to do and how to help a variety of guests enjoy the routes.
 In one case, they pulled us off our bikes for safety due to high crosswinds.